MM MIHIR MADHAPARIA

 The development of effective regenerative therapies for spinal cord injury is hindered by two major barriers: the lack of structurally optimized bridging scaffolds and the inability to monitor biological integration in real time.
 This thesis addresses both challenges through a dual-objective framework.

-Three scaffold materials — polycaprolactone, poly(lactic-co-glycolic acid), and silicone — were evaluated through extrusion-based direct ink writing at channel widths of 200 µm, 400 µm, and 600 µm.
-PCL with a 400 µm pore size emerged as the strongest candidate because it combined surgical toughness with strong in vitro support for neural progenitor cell viability.
-PLGA was found to create cytotoxic acidic microenvironments through hydrolytic degradation.
+Three scaffold materials — polycaprolactone, poly(lactic-co-glycolic acid), and silicone — were evaluated through extrusion-based direct ink writing at channel widths of 200, 400, and 600 µm.
+PCL with a 400 µm pore size emerged as the strongest candidate, combining surgical toughness with strong in vitro support for neural progenitor cell viability.
+PLGA created cytotoxic acidic microenvironments through hydrolytic degradation.

 Complementing the scaffold work, a chronic dorsal spinal imaging window was designed and surgically validated in a rat model.
-Inspired by surgical retractors, the device used 3D-printed teeth to hold tissue open and a flush-mounted PET optical film to provide stable, long-term in vivo visualization.
+Inspired by surgical retractors, the device used 3D-printed teeth to hold tissue open and a flush-mounted PET optical film for stable, long-term in vivo visualization.

 Testing the Hydrolysis-Driven Degradation of Sutures: Impacts on Tensile Strength Over Time